mattpitkin/lintegrate/paper/paper.md

 There are many situation in which the integral of a function must be evaluated numerically between given limits.
-For C code there are a range of numerical integration (sometimes called numerical quadrature) functions provided within the GSL library [@GSL].
+For C code there are a range of numerical integration (sometimes called numerical quadrature) functions provided within the GNU Scientific Library (GSL) [@GSL].
 However, in situations where the integrand has an extremely large dynamic range these GSL functions can fail due to numerical instability.
 One way to get around numerical instability issues is to work with the natural logarithm of the function.
 You cannot simply integrate the logarithm of the function as this will not give the integral of the original function. lintegrate provides a range of C integration functions, equivalent to functions in GSL, that allow you to integrate a function when only working with the natural logarithm of the function is computationally practical.
 The result returned is the natural logarithm of the integral of the underlying function. lintegrate also provides a Python